fernandesleticia/cache-api/README.md

 # Cache API

-API that use a cache SQL Query and Russian Doll strategy
+> API that use a cache SQL Query and Russian Doll strategy for a bank statement receipt

+## Technologies
+The project was build with Rails and Redis

 ## Basic instructions